Find Affordable College Courses

 Grand Junction, CO

-Colorado Mesa University did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a bachelor’s degree.
-It came in at #7 on the list.
-Colorado Mesa is a moderately-sized public school located in the small city of Grand Junction.
+Colorado Mesa University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree natural resources conservation programs.
+Colorado Mesa is a medium-sized public school located in the city of Grand Junction.

 Women make up 33% of the conservation majors at the school.